On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 As in previous cases, we must prove that the alternating form on $M(E_7){\downarrow_H}$ is unique up to conjugacy in $\Sp_{56}(k)$.
 Since the two summands have no composition factors in common, the form is the sum of a form for each factor, and can be scaled independently by Proposition \ref{prop:ssnofactorsincommon}.
 The first summand has a unique form; the second yields a subgroup of $\Sp_{36}(k)$, lying in the $A_{17}T_1$-parabolic subgroup.
 The $1$-cohomology of the module $S^2(18)$ is $1$-dimensional, so $H$ is unique up to conjugacy by Corollary \ref{cor:symp1cohom}.

 For $p=2$ things are worse because the form is \emph{not} unique up to $\Sp_{56}(k)$-conjugacy, and in fact there are infinitely many such classes in $\mbG$.
 We thus must use the modified subalgebra method where we search in $\SL_{56}(k)$ instead of $\Sp_{56}(k)$.
 We still obtain a unique class of subgroups, however.
-(We also provide in the supplementary materials a proof using $\Sp_{56}(k)$, but with a $1$-parameter family of symplectic forms instead.)
+(We also provide in the supplementary materials a proof using $\Sp_{56}(k)$, but with a $1$-parameter family of symplectic forms instead, but this is \emph{much} slower.)

 \paragraph{Action of outer automorphisms}